 Since Spotlight is a text-based Siri alternative, you can use natural language while searching.
 In other words, you can type in specific queries and achieve matching results.
 For example, type 'docs from March 2018', and you will see all text-based files within your disk storage in that month.
 This works with various types of files, including apps, images, videos, etc.

 Open file in Finder through Spotlight

 We have mentioned the option to open files in Finder through Spotlight.
-The shortcut of Command and Return will open the highlighted item in the Finder, while the option at the very bottom of the list will open all matching items in the single Finder window.
-Alternatively, you can use the keyboard shortcut of Command, Option and Space, which will apply the same function as 'Show All' in finder.
+The shortcut of Command and Return will open the highlighted item in the Finder, while the option at the bottom of the list will open all matching items in the single Finder window.
+Alternatively, you can use the keyboard shortcut of Command, Option, and Space, which will apply the same function as 'Show All' in Finder.

 Access Internet content through Spotlight